-If it’s Mod culture that you’re interested in, then The Face (or Sherry’s, as it’s now known) is another Carnaby shop that will be right up your street.
-The Face has been around Carnaby Street for over four decades, and is something of an institution for original ‘60s fashion.
+If it’s Mod culture that you’re interested in, then The Face (or Sherry’s, as it’s now known) is a Carnaby shop that will be right up your street.
+The Face has been in the area for over four decades, and is something of an institution for original ‘60s fashion.

 1 Marlborough Court, LONDON W1F 7EE

 If your taste is slightly more traditional, then look no further than Lyle & Scott.
 Carnaby Street is home to their flagship store, where you can find two floors of their famous knits and casualwear inspired by the brand’s Scottish heritage.

 Samsoe & Samsoe can be found on Beak Street, at the south end of Carnaby Street.
 In fact there’s been a stealthy Scandi takeover in this quiet corner of Soho, with GANNI installed over the road.
 Drop in for a glimpse of the type of cool, effortless clothes that have made the brand so sought-after.

 10. Lazy Oaf

 The Carnaby area has long championed the independent and creative brands that define London as a capital of fashion, so where better to end your trip than at Lazy Oaf, the irreverent streetwear brand famed for its bold, witty graphics.
 You’ll find it tucked away behind the main thoroughfare on Ganton Street.

 2 Ganton Street, LONDON, W1F 7QL